Do you want to learn about some of the best smith machine shoulder exercises to include it in your workouts for a stronger, better-looking shoulder.

 - Elevate the bar overhead by fully extending your arms while breathing out.

-- Hold the contraction for a second and lower the barbell back down to the starting position by inhaling.
+- Hold the contraction for a second and lower the barbell back down to the starting position.

 Tips

-- Keep your elbows flared out, in line with the shoulders or slightly behind.
+- Keep your elbows flared out, aligning with the shoulders or slightly behind.

 3. Smith Machine Rear Delt Row